Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 tags: West Coast Swing
 ---

-I have been gong to the [Bay Area Whip Dance Club] for a couple of weeks.
+I have been going to the [Bay Area Whip Dance Club] for a couple of weeks.
 Classes are divided in levels and instructors rotate so they can teach different levels.
 So far our instructor for level 1 classes has been [Chuck Anders].
 He knows how to dance Salsa, Bachata, Tango, Polka, Waltz, Rumba, Two Step, West